giraffe-fsharp/Giraffe/README.md

 ### setBodyAsString

 `setBodyAsString` sets or modifies the body of the `HttpResponse`.
-This http handler triggers the response being sent to the client and other http handlers which attempt to modify the HTTP headers of the response cannot be executed afterwards anymore.
+This http handler triggers the response being sent to the client and other http handlers afterwards will not be able to modify the HTTP headers anymore.

 #### Example: